Samay Raina: YouTube

 During the COVID-19 pandemic, the government cancelled all outdoor events, and thus, Raina could no longer perform stand-up comedy.
 He then began streaming chess games on his YouTube channel at the fellow comedian Tanmay Bhat's suggestion.
 His viewership boosted when he invited YouTuber Antonio Radić, popularly known as Agadmator, to his channel.
 In response to this, Indian GM Vidit Gujrathi tweeted that he would like to join Raina on his track.
 Eventually, Gujrathi appeared on Raina's channel, giving another boost to Raina's viewership.
 Since then, the two have fostered a strong relationship and frequently feature on each other's channels.
 Gujrathi attributes his moving from Twitch to YouTube to Raina's suggestion.

 According to many chess proponents, including GMs Viswanathan Anand, Vidit Gujrathi, Anish Giri, Teimour Radjabov, Baskaran Adhiban, Emil Sutovsky and IMs Tania Sachdev and Sagar Shah, Raina has been instrumental in popularising chess in India through his channel.
 Raina tries to make the game of chess more appealing to the masses through his humour which, according to many, has helped him reach a larger audience.

-Several well-known chess personalities like Pentala Harikrishna, Judit Polgár, former world chess champions Vladimir Kramnik, Viswanathan Anand and the current world chess champion Magnus Carlsen have appeared on Raina's channel.
-He also organized chess tournaments featuring Indian celebrities such as cricketer Yuzvendra Chahal.
+Several well-known chess personalities like Pentala Harikrishna, Judit Polgár, former world chess champions Vladimir Kramnik, Viswanathan Anand and Magnus Carlsen have appeared on Raina's channel.
+He also organised chess tournaments featuring Indian celebrities such as cricketer Yuzvendra Chahal, and played chess with actor Aamir Khan.

 In addition to chess, he also live streams many other games on his YouTube channel.